 Another thing to note is that you should not vacuum your planted tank if you use this substrate.
 It may get sucked up by the hose.
 In terms of substrate, it is a little more expensive than some other options, but it is well worth the price.

 Aqua Soil is a great option for planted aquariums with fish that thrive in softer water and lower pH levels.
 It has a decent price in terms of its quality and it’s completely organic too.

 2. Seachem Flourite

-This is a great substrate that will last a life time, provide nutrients to your plants, and looks great in any aquarium too
+This is a great substrate that will last a very long time, provide nutrients to your plants, and looks great in any aquarium too